 Simon Cartwright (Writer/Director)

 Simon began making films in animation, due to a lifelong passion for drawing and building things.
 While at the National Film and Television School he made the short 'MANOMAN' - a mixture of puppetry and animation, the film premiered at Cannes and went on to be nominated for a BAFTA and BIFA, winning awards at SXSW and a number of other festivals.
-Since then Simon has worked in commercials, signed to BlinkInk in London and has recently made his first live action short 'Woe Is Me', funded by Creative England and BFI Network.
+Since then Simon has worked in commercials, signed to BlinkInk in London.
+His first live action short WOE IS ME, was funded by Creative England and BFI Network, and screened in competition at festivals including Encounters, Leeds and British Shorts, winning the First Prize at Rhode Island Film Festival.

 You can watch MANOMAN below: